 At the Law Office of Thomas Denny I make it my personal business to ensure that all the necessary documents are submitted and steps are taken to successfully complete each of my clients’ cases.
 I answer my phone calls and emails and never ignore my clients’ communications or concerns, no matter how seemingly trivial or unimportant.

-I also make it a point to remember how important is to listen.
+I also make it a point to keep in mind how important is to listen.
 Perceived by other attorneys to be a waste of time, I have an interest in knowing how my client feels about his or her situation.
 Although I may spend a greater percentage of consultation time listening and responding to my clients’ personal grievances, I believe it is time well spent.
 Clients are people – not numbers.
-Although I am being paid for my services, there is greater reward in knowing that what I do can make a positive difference in others’ lives.
+Although I am paid for my services, there is greater reward in knowing that what I do can make a positive difference in others’ lives.

 For further information or to schedule a free consultation call (716) 800-1234.

 Filing for bankruptcy creates an automatic stay under which all collection actions, including repossession of an automobile, are stopped.
 The lender has the option, however, to apply to the court to have the stay lifted to protect its security interest.
+If the creditor files such a motion, you are usually given two-three weeks before a hearing.
+Until the hearing, and until the motion is granted, the creditor cannot repossess your vehicle.

 Nonetheless, in bankruptcy you can elect to reaffirm your car loan and keep your car if you can demonstrate that the car is necessary and that the payment is reasonable.